Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-NiBLAUCxIEs.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: What about Mk.
 6 Belts?
 https://www.youtube.com/watch?v=NiBLAUCxIEs
-This question was possibly duplicated with a more recent answer: [February 2nd, 2021 Livestream Q&A: Mk.6 Belt in the next Update?](./yt-DpT2LNED0wk.md) [https://www.youtube.com/watch?v=DpT2LNED0wk](https://www.youtube.com/watch?v=DpT2LNED0wk)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Any chance of faster belts in the future?](./yt-Rv5-4k_ZzWU.md) [https://www.youtube.com/watch?v=Rv5-4k_ZzWU](https://www.youtube.com/watch?v=Rv5-4k_ZzWU)

 ### Topics